“You seem to be using an unblocker or proxy.”

 So How Does Netflix Know I'm Using A VPN?

-They have teams of people sniffing out the servers and IP addresses the VPN companies are using.
+Netflix proxy detected… arrrrrrrgh!
+How do they do it?
+Well essentially, they have teams of people sniffing out the servers and IP addresses the VPN companies are using.

 Which VPN services are working with Netflix?